TobKed/github_actions_oidc/README.md

       --issuer-uri="https://token.actions.githubusercontent.com"
     ```

-    Not all attributes from `--attribute-mapping` are used and may be deleted, added more to show possiblities.
+    Not all attributes from `--attribute-mapping` parameter are used and may be adjusted.
+Just added more to show possibilities.

-1. Example of attribute condition for additional security (`--attribute-condition` argument may be used in previous step as well):
+1. An example of attribute condition for additional security (`--attribute-condition` argument may be used in the previous step as well):

     ```sh
     gcloud iam workload-identity-pools providers update-oidc "${WORKLOAD_IDENTITY_POOL_PROVIDER}" \